Reasons Why You Shouldn’t Get a Tattoo

-A truly skilled tattoo artist will help you select the right placement to suit the body’s lines and shape, so finding an artist you trust is essential to getting the best tattoo possible.
+A truly skilled tattoo artist will help you to select the right placement to suit the body’s lines and shape, thus finding an artist you trust is essential to getting the best tattoo possible.

 In addition to skill, you’ll also want to make sure your artist abides by proper health and safety standards.
-Make sure their station is clean, your artist wears gloves and uses fresh needles and individual cups for ink.
+Establish whether their station is clean, your artist wears gloves and uses fresh needles and individual cups for ink.
 If you feel at all unsafe, you should hold off on that tattoo.

 You Don’t Know What It Means